 Caring for an aging loved one at home can be a challenge, especially if they begin to struggle with mobility and need more assistance moving around.
 Getting in and out of bed in the morning can be a difficult task for even a youngster without years of joint and muscle stress that compounds overnight, making seniors wake up stiff and sore.
 For those with existing mobility issues, it can be impossible to get in and out of bed without assistance, and caregivers can become worn out quickly without any help.
 This is where the Hoyer Lift can become a back and stress-saving device.

 What is a Hoyer Lift?

 People who are living with immobility can rely on the Hoyer lift to safely transport them from place to place with the help of their caregivers.
-A Hoyer lift is a mobility tool used to help seniors with mobility challenges get out of bed without the assistance of another person.
+A Hoyer lift is a mobility tool used to help seniors with mobility challenges get out of bed or the bath without the assistance of another person.
 Named for its inventor, the Hoyer lift is also referred to as a portable total body lift or a patient lift.
 These devices can be free-standing, on wheels, or can be secured to a wall or the ceiling, depending on the user’s needs and room set-up.

 Types of Hoyer Lifts

 There are many types of portable total body lifts, including varieties that can easily move from one room to another, and those that are bolted to the ceiling.
 Some lift systems can be installed throughout the house to combine these functions, so a person can move from one room to the next easily without the use of a wheelchair.
 There are several variations of the devices, including: